Home

 That is what I did.

 My blog has an ancient history, originally I had it hosted at DigitalOcean which they at some point just fucked up after regular maintenance.
-Despite the backups, I did not restore it and leave it for a while.
+Despite the backups, I did not restore it and left it for a while.
 Then I went back to the project and moved it to AWS EC2 in the same form without any changes.
-The whole project started with a docker swarm with the deployment of the application container with Flask and mongodb.
+The whole project started with a docker swarm with the deployment of the application container with Flask and MongoDB.
 After receiving the first invoice, I thought about the cost of things in this world.
 So I decided to move with my very simple application to the serverless platform.

 And moved to AWS Lambda with the Zappa framework.